Toggle: English / Spanish

 - Wear long sleeves and long pants with pant legs tucked into your socks.

 - Spray exposed skin and your clothing with insect repellant, such as DEET or permethrin.
+Follow instructions on the container.

 - After returning home, remove your clothes and thoroughly inspect all skin surface areas, including your scalp.
 Shower as soon as possible to wash off any unseen ticks.